 Edamame

-Edamame is another great option as it uses 48 gallons of water per 3-ounce serving.
+Edamame is another great option for plant-based complete proteins.
+Edamame uses 48 gallons of water per 3-ounce serving.

 Pea protein